 Let us first suppose that a single player has the opportunity to buy at the price r, including the amount they spend on bids.
-This player may believe the odds of winning the auction early are sufficient to keep bidding at every possible step, finding that the expected gain from winning early dominates the maximum possible loss of $(\alpha - 1)v$.
-This player will therefore continue to bid until either winning the auction or spending up to r in total in bids; the other n-1 players will play as usual.
+This player may believe the odds of winning the auction early are sufficient to keep bidding at every possible step, finding that the expected gain from winning early dominates the maximum possible loss of $(\alpha - 1)v$ .
+This player will therefore continue to bid until either winning the auction or spending enough so that it is cheaper to buy the item using Swoop It Now than to win it at the current auction price; the other n-1 players will play as usual.
 In effect, in this situation, the player is essentially equivalent to a shill bidder, except here the player keeps bidding until spending a certain amount, rather than until a certain number of bids have been made.
 The approach of Section 7.2 can be applied with minor variations.
 (In such settings, the Markov chain state space must be expanded, so this player can keep the amount spent thus far as part of the state; this is easy to accomplish.)
 Also, note in this case Swoopo always sells at least one copy of the item, as opposed to the setting with a shill bidder.
 The main outcome, naturally, is that having a player who intends to use the Swoop It Now feature increases Swoopo's profit by prolonging the auction, assuming the presence of this player does not change other players' strategies.
-Figure 19 displays the profit earned by the single aggressive participant as well as Swoopo.
+Figure 20 displays the profit earned by the single committed participant as well as Swoopo.
 Here, as when studying shill bidders, it makes more sense to consider the profit for Swoopo.
-In the case where the player uses the Swoop It Now feature, if they have bid δ so far, they will have to pay an additional side payment of $r - \delta$ to complete the purchase.
-Also, we decrement Swoopo's profit by an additional v to account for the transfer of a second item to a player.
-The higher α is the longer the aggressive player stays in the game.
-As a result profit for the aggressive player is decreasing in α while the reverse holds for Swoopo.
-As usual, for ascending-price auctions Swoopo's profit is bounded - no one will bid after Q+1 rounds.
+In the case where the player uses the Swoop It Now feature, if they have bid $\delta$ so far, they will have to pay an additional side payment of $r-\delta$ to complete the purchase.
+Also, we decrement Swoopo's profit by an additional v to account for the transfer of a second item to auction winner.
+The higher $\alpha$ is the longer the committed player stays in the game.
+As a result, profit for the committed player is decreasing in $\alpha$ while the reverse holds for Swoopo.
+As usual, for ascending-price auctions Swoopo's profit is bounded - no one will bid after Q + 1 rounds.
 On the other hand, if the player who is committed to the Swoop It Now purchase can signal their intention through aggressive bidding so that other players drop out of the auction, the end result is significantly less profit for Swoopo, as the auction will end early.